Manipulating and Measuring Model Interpretability: Experiment 2: Representative U.S. Prices

-One potential critique of our first experiment is that participants' lack of familiarity with New York City's unusually high apartment prices may influence their willingness to follow the model and ability to detect when the model makes a mistake.
-Our second experiment was designed as a robustness check to address this potential concern by replicating our first experiment with apartment prices and maintenance fees scaled down to match median housing prices in the U.S. Before running this experiment we pre-registered three hypotheses.
-The first two hypotheses (H4 and H5) are identical to H1 and H2 from the first experiment.
-We made the third hypothesis (H6) more precise than H3 to reflect the results of the first experiment and the results of a small pilot with scaled-down prices: \begin{itemize}[nosep] \item[H6.] \textbf{Detection of mistakes.} Participants will be less likely to correct inaccurate predictions on unusual examples of a clear model compared to a black-box model, and this effect will be more prominent the more unusual an example is.\looseness=-1 \end{itemize}
+One potential concern about our first experiment is that participants' lack of familiarity with New York City's unusually high prices might have influenced the extent to which they followed the models or their abilities to detect and correct for the models' sizable mistakes.
+Our second experiment was therefore designed as a robustness check targeted at this concern.

+In this experiment, we replicated our first experiment but with the apartments' selling prices and maintenance fees scaled down to match median prices in the U.S. Before running this experiment we again posited and pre-registered three hypotheses.\edit{\footnote{Pre-registered hypotheses for this experiment are available at \url{https://aspredicted.org/3bv8i.pdf}.}} The first two hypotheses (H4 and H5) were identical to the first two hypotheses from our first experiment.
+However, we made the third hypothesis (H6) more precise than the third hypothesis from our first experiment to reflect the findings from that experiment, as well as our findings from a small pilot experiment with scaled-down prices.
+This hypothesis is stated informally below: \begin{itemize}[nosep] \item[H6.] \textbf{Detection of mistakes.} Participants who are shown a clear model will be less able to detect and correct for the model's sizable mistakes on unusual data points, and this effect will be more prominent for more unusual data points (i.e., for apartment 12 compared with apartment 11). \end{itemize}